Sifting Through History, Underwater

 One of the most important, dirty and labor intensive aspects of terrestrial archaeology is screening excavated sediments: as above, so below.
 Well, sort of.
 Working underwater makes everything more complicated.

 Although archaeologists dig very carefully, they often screen excavated material to make sure no important clues are missed.
-On land, this is most often accomplished by filling buckets with back dirt and dumping them through a 1/4" or 1/8" screen.
+On land, this is most often accomplished by filling buckets with back dirt and dumping them through a 1/4″ or 1/8″ screen.
+The archaeologist shakes the screen and the dirt sifts though, leaving artifacts behind.

 Categories: Archaeology